flamwenco/cutiepie/Baconspoon_Hotswap_and_BLE_PCBs/readme.txt

 	-Separate plates for each stagger option for better alignment with 3-pin switches.
 	-Gerbers for FR4 plates included with KiCad project files.

--Ortho and Dual Stagger Plate
+-Ortho Plus Dual Stagger Universal Plate
 	-Supports both ortho and stagger layout options.
 	-Supports only 2x2u and 4u spacebar layouts.
 	-Supports ISO P key with stabilizers.